NSHipster/articles/2014-03-31-avspeechsynthesizer.md

-To get IPA notation that `AVSpeechUtterance` can understand, you can open the Settings app, navigate to General > Accessibility > Speech > Pronunciations, and... say it yourself!
+To get IPA notation that `AVSpeechUtterance` can understand, you can open the Settings app, navigate to Accessibility > VoiceOver > Speech > Pronunciations, and... say it yourself!

 {% asset speech-pronunciation-replacement alt="Speech Pronunciation Replacement" %}